almosr/android-svg-code-render/README.md

 Obviously certain SVG features, like interactivity is out of scope for this tool, also there might be difficulties with some SVG formats saved from certain programs.
 For some details please see Unresolved issues below.

-Generated code is aiming to be compatible with all Android versions from Kitkat (v19) and above, but it is fine-tuned to be fully compatible with Android Pie (v28).
+Generated code is aiming to be compatible with the minimum Android API version and any later version.
+See minimum Android API version setting.
+Not all Android graphical methods are hardware accelerated on all Android versions.
+A warning is printed to the standard output when the rendered code contains OS method calls which are not hardware accelerated on the specified minimum API version.
+For more information see the [official documentation](https://developer.android.com/guide/topics/graphics/hardware-accel) .

 ## Unresolved issues